San Francisco Statistics / What We’re Fighting to Change

-70% of all suspensions in SFUSD are of African American and Latino students.
+70% of all suspensions in SFUSD are of Black and Latinx students

 Coleman Advocates is nationally known as a community-organizing powerhouse.
-We believe that the voices and perspectives of low-income youth and parents are essential to developing real solutions to the problems plaguing our schools and communities.
+We know the voices, perspectives, experiences, and expertise of Black and Brown youth and parents are essential to building equity, education justice, and racial justice in our schools and communities.

-The heart of our work is empowerment.
+The heart of our work is leadership development and empowerment.
 We’ve trained thousands of young people and parents to organize for change.

-These programs are highly successful.
-From the nation’s first tax set-aside for children’s services to alternatives to incarceration for vulnerable youth, to landmark education equity reforms, Coleman members have developed, advocated for, and won policy and budget changes that have improved conditions and expanded opportunities for hundreds of thousands of San Francisco children and families.
+Our children, youth, and parent leadership programs are highly successful.
+Since 1975, our children, youth, and parent member-leaders have developed, mobilized for, and won many policy and budget changes, improving conditions and expanded opportunities for hundreds of thousands of San Francisco children and families.

-And the reach of our member-led campaigns goes far beyond San Francisco.
+And our member-led campaigns create waves far beyond San Francisco.
 Our successes have inspired similar reforms throughout the state and country.

-At Coleman, we use 5 interrelated strategies to achieve our ambitious community change agenda:
+At Coleman, we use 5 strategies to achieve systems change for equity, education justice, and racial justice:

-1. Building a base and developing leaders: Coleman brings large numbers of youth and families together to build power and take action to hold systems accountable to the community’s needs and interests.
+1. Building a base and developing leaders — Coleman brings large numbers of youth and families together to build power and take action to change systems and hold systems accountable to the community’s needs and interests.
 We support members to take leadership in changing the conditions in their lives, develop a shared analysis of community problems, build skills and confidence, organize other leaders and supporters, and participate in collective action.

-2. Organizing policy and budget campaigns: Coleman supports our members to conduct research to identify policy solutions to community problems and to choose, lead and win policy and budget reform campaigns.
-Currently, we are focused on developing new resources and implementing reforms to end the school-to-prison pipeline and to expand district opportunities for parent education and leadership.
+2. Organizing policy and budget campaigns — Coleman supports our members to conduct research to identify policy solutions to community problems and to choose, lead, and win policy and budget reform campaigns.
+We focus on developing new resources and implementing systems change to end the school-to-prison pipeline, end the criminalization and policing of Black and Brown students, and expand district opportunities for parent education and leadership.

-4. Monitoring systems and policies: Coleman members play critical system “watchdog” roles in our schools and communities – sometimes as leaders in official district/city taskforces and working groups – to analyze problems, design solutions, support policy implementation, and ensure that institutions are held accountable to commitments made.
+4. Monitoring systems and policies — Coleman members play critical system “watchdog” roles in our schools and communities, sometimes as leaders in official district and city task forces and working groups, to analyze problems, design solutions, support policy implementation, and ensure that institutions are held accountable to commitments made.

-Coleman members are the heart and soul of our work.
-Engaged parents and young people join Coleman because they know they cannot fight our community’s problems alone.
-Coleman membership meetings are lively spaces, full of debate, lots of food, and the sound of laughter.
+Coleman member-leaders are the heart and soul of our work.
+Engaged parents and young people join Coleman because they know they cannot fight our communities’ problems alone.
+Coleman children, youth, and parent meetings are lively spaces, full of debate and lots of food and laughter.

-Members join, pay dues, and take action together.
-Leaders meet together weekly in local elementary, middle and high schools, gather the courage to speak out and build unity across race, language and generations.
-Together, they envision and lead issue campaigns that make a real difference.
+Members join and take action together, meeting together weekly in local elementary, middle, and high schools, building courage, skills to speak out, and unity across race, language, and generations.
+Together, they envision and lead issue campaigns that make a real difference in systems change.

-Youth Making a Change (YMAC), going strong since 1991, is the groundbreaking program Coleman Advocates developed for organizing low-income high school students of color in San Francisco.
-YMAC has involved thousands of youth in youth-led advocacy efforts to stand for and win innovative programs for San Francisco’s high schools and students—including Wellness Centers and SF Youth Vote, as well as landmark policies to close the racial achievement gap.
+Youth Making a Change (YMAC), developing the leadership of Black and Brown high schoolers, has been going strong since 1991.
+YMAC has involved thousands of youth in youth-led efforts to stand up for and win innovative changes for San Francisco’s high schools and students, including Wellness Centers and SF Youth Vote, as well as landmark policies to close the racial achievement gap.

 YMAC is a hybrid model of member-led grassroots organizing, sharp policy and budget advocacy, and deep civic engagement.
 In addition, YMAC members receive individual and group academic and personal support, and community-building activities that we see as essential to sustainable community organizing.

-Coleman’s hope is to develop committed life-long leaders who exert leadership in their own lives, in their schools, in our organization, and in movements for racial and economic justice.
+Coleman develops committed life-long leaders who exert leadership in their own lives, in their schools, in our organization, and in movements for racial justice and education justice.

 Alliances & Coalitions